Quantifying With Only Positive Training Data: Introduction

-However, by relying on scores as a proxy for data behavior, PAT performance decreases when the target class overlaps to a great extent with other classes.
-To address this problem, we propose Exhaustive TIcE (ExTIcE), an extension of Tree Induction for c Estimation (TIcE) \citep{bekker2018estimating}, that can maintain quantification performance even with substantial overlap as long as, in some region of the feature space, there is little to no overlap.
+However, by relying on scores as a proxy for data behaviour, PAT performance decreases when the target class overlaps to a great extent with other classes.
+To address this problem, we propose Exhaustive TIcE (ExTIcE), an extension of Tree Induction for $\mathfrak{c}$ Estimation (TIcE) \citep{bekker2018estimating}.
+ExTIcE can maintain quantification performance even with substantial overlap as long as, in some region of the feature space, there is little to no overlap.
 Although ExTIcE performs poorly in terms of time required for its computation, it serves the purpose of raising promising ideas for future work.

-In the next section, we continue this article with a summary of important concepts that are applied throughout the remaining of our work.
-In Sections \ref{sec:pupe} and \ref{sec:ocq}, we review the most prominent methods for PUPE and OCQ, respectively, including our proposals ExTIcE, PAT and ODIn.
-The methods we review are later compared according to the experimental evaluation described in Section~\ref{sec:exp:setup}, which led to the results presented and discussed in Section~\ref{sec:exp:eval}.
-Section~\ref{sec:discussion} discusses the strengths and limitations of the evaluated approaches as well as ways to compose them, opening some possibilities for future research.
+The following section provides a summary of essential concepts used throughout the remaining of our work.
+Section~\ref{sec:pupe} reviews the most prominent methods for PUPE and OCQ, including our proposals ExTIcE and PAT.
+We compare the reviewed methods according to the experimental evaluation described in Section~\ref{sec:exp:setup}, which led to the results presented and discussed in Section~\ref{sec:exp:eval}.
+Section~\ref{sec:discussion} discusses the strengths and limitations of the evaluated approaches and ways to compose them, opening some possibilities for future research.
 Finally, in Section~\ref{sec:conclusion} we conclude this article with a brief overview of our findings and prospects for future work.